top of page

 Emergency Preparedness Committee

-The Drummond Island Township Board has established an Emergency Preparedness Committee to support planning and coordination for emergency situations that may affect our island.
+At a recent township board meeting, the Drummond Island Township Board established the Emergency Preparedness Committee to strengthen planning and coordination for emergencies that may affect our community.

 Ice Skating Rink is Open